BeckmannundPartnerCONSULT/DocumentationTree/other_versions/simpleDocTree/readme_simpleDocTree.txt

 This script runs a graphical user interface (GUI) in order to built up a documentation tree of SQL statements or of excel formulas.

+8. simple_documentation_tree_with_analysis.lua

+This script opens a tree and analysis of it can be done, especially the analysis of dublicate nodes.